bforsbe/OccuPy/README.md

 # Amplification of partial occupancies
 `OccuPy` can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` or `--attenuate` option.
-To modify, one must also specify `--beta`, which in simple terms is the power of the modification. `--beta 1` means to do nothing, and higher values signify stronger modification.
+To modify, one must also specify `--gamma`, which in simple terms is the power of the modification. `--gamma 1` means to do nothing, and higher values signify stronger modification.
 The limiting case of amplification is full occupancy at all non-solvent points.
 The limiting case for attenuation is 0 occupancy at all point where occupancy was less than 100%.